opentap/opentap/doc/Developer Guide/Plugin Development/Readme.md

 ## Developing Using Interfaces

-Developers may choose to NOT extend the TAP base classes, but instead to implement the required interfaces.
+Developers may choose to NOT extend the OpenTAP base classes, but instead to implement the required interfaces.
 You can inherit from as many interfaces as you want, but from only one class.
 The TestStepInterface.cs file provides an example of implementing ITestStep.

-Developers implementing IResource (required by virtually all other TAP plugin classes), must ensure that the implementation of:
+Developers implementing IResource (required by virtually all other OpenTAP plugin classes), must ensure that the implementation of:

 -	IResource.Open sets IsConnected to true, and
 -	IResource.Close sets IsConnected to false.